darhonbek/resume_templates/README.md

 - Interviewed \<X> candidates for \<TECHNOLOGY NAME> position.
 > Interviewed 10 candidates for iOS engineer position.

 ## Soft Skills

 ### Collaboration

-- Collaborated with \<ABC> engineers to develop \<XYZ>
+- Collaborated with \<ABC> engineers to develop \<XYZ>.
 > Collaborated with backend and Android engineers to develop REST API contracts.

 > Collaborated with designers and created programmatic UI using Swift.

 - Worked with a cross-functional team of \<X> people: \<LIST OF TEAMS>.
-> Worked with a cross-functional team of 50 people: mobile and backend engineers, designers, QA, data analytics.<br>
+> Worked with a cross-functional team of 50 people: mobile and backend engineers, designers, QA, data analytics.

 ### Mentorship